tymyrddin/threat-models/docs/README.md

 ## Common problems

 - Many threat modeling processes are available, which can lead to confusion, especially for teams relying on routines and named processes.
-This can lead to can lead to inadequate or inappropriate cybersecurity investments, or worse, overconfidence in security posture and risk mitigation capabilities, which increases vulnerability to attacks.
+This can lead to inadequate or inappropriate cybersecurity investments, or worse, overconfidence in security posture and risk mitigation capabilities, which increases vulnerability to attacks.
 - Threat modelling is easy to do for simple, monolithic applications, less so when it is scaled up and migrated to the cloud, and an application team is responsible for full-stack management.
 - Entry points and trust boundaries are not recognised, like publicly-exposed management planes, APIs and services.
 - An attacker that possesses a properly permissioned authentication token can easily threaten a cloud service provider’s publicly-exposed control plane.